ashishgupta1020/ai-sandbox/README.md

 # Taskman (CLI + UI)

 Simple project and task manager with both a command‑line interface and a lightweight browser UI.
-Data persists to local JSON files per project.
+Task data is persisted in a lightweight SQLite database on disk.

 Hosting model: the UI server is intended to be centrally hosted in a shared environment.
 You can still run it locally for development and testing using the localhost instructions below.
 The CLI is a thin client for the server API and requires the server to be running and reachable.